- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Why Do You Need a Lawyer?

 If you are facing criminal sexual conduct charges, DNA will probably be used during your prosecution.
-Under such circumstances, the chances of a conviction can be very high if the collected samples tested positive for your DNA.
+Under such circumstances, the chances of a conviction can be very high if the collected samples test positive for your DNA.

 This is why you need to contact a lawyer.
 A seasoned attorney can look at all of the details of your case and offer the best defense possible for your charges, resulting in your them getting dropped or reduced to a lesser charge.